frequent questions

 Warn the credit institution of the possibility of not being able to pay the instalments of the credit agreements.

-Credit institutions should also monitor the execution of their customers’ credit agreements, aiming at arrears prevention by submitting proposals that seek to restructure the credit.
+Credit institutions should also monitor the execution of their customers’ credit agreements, aiming at arrears prevention by offering proposals that seek to restructure the credit.

-Credit institutions should permanently and systematically monitor their customers’ credit agreements to identify possible signs of payment difficulties.
-To this end, institutions should define and implement a pre-arrears action plan (PRAP).
+Credit institutions should permanently and systematically monitor their customers’ credit agreements, carrying out, at least once of month, the necessary actions to identify any signs of payment difficulties.
+Institutions should define and implement a pre-arrears action plan (PRAP).

-Bank customers who warn the credit institutions about the risk of defaulting on credit agreements, due, for example, to unemployment or illness, are entitled to receive a document from the institution containing information about their rights and duties.
-They must also be informed of the contacts that the credit institution has at their disposal to receive their communications.
+Bank customers must warn the credit institutions of their risk of defaulting on credit agreements, due, for example, to being unemployed or through illness, and the institution must provide them with a document describing all their rights and duties, with contact details to receive communications.

 Banco de Portugal’s website – Central Credit Register